sysam68/mem0_dify_plugin/README.md

 The plugin implements comprehensive timeout and service degradation mechanisms to ensure production stability:

-- **Timeout Values**:
+- **Configurable Timeout** (v0.1.2+):
+  - All read operations (Search/Get/Get_All/History) support user-configurable timeout values
+  - Timeout parameters are available in the Dify plugin configuration interface as manual input fields
+  - If not specified, tools use default values from `constants.py`
+  - Invalid timeout values are caught and logged with a warning, defaulting to constants

+- **Default Timeout Values** (v0.1.2+):
-  - Search Memory: 60 seconds
+  - Search Memory: 30 seconds (reduced from 60s)
-  - Get All Memories: 60 seconds
+  - Get All Memories: 30 seconds (reduced from 60s)
   - Get Memory: 30 seconds
   - Get Memory History: 30 seconds
+  - `MAX_REQUEST_TIMEOUT`: 60 seconds (reduced from 120s)

 - **Service Degradation**: When operations timeout or encounter errors:
   - The event is logged with full exception details